onymous-games/whisper-rpg/README.md

 Note that this is different than standard magic in the game.
 Standard magic is knowledge most players don't have, and so relies on MS and MA.
 Occasionally, there is a heavy reliance on interaction with the spiritual world as a narative to the game.

 In this situation, there are two options:
-1. Because twin-triad is built on the Enneagram and the Enneagram makes little distinction between instinct and body, **a** correct way to do this is by using the Body Awareness attribute.
+1. Because Whisper is built on the Enneagram and the Enneagram makes little distinction between instinct and body, **a** correct way to do this is by using the Body Awareness attribute.
 1. Alternatively, just add an attribute for spirituality with strength and awareness.
 You could call it Aura for shorthand AS and AA.
 Role AS for interaction with the spirit world and AA for knowledge/sense of the spirit world.

 # Influences

-If you like twin-triad, you should check out some of its roots:
+If you like Whisper, you should check out some of its roots:
 - The [Enneagram](https://www.enneagraminstitute.com/), which influenced what attributes are part of the system.
 - [Cairn](https://cairnrpg.com/), which inspired the "magic as items" concept.
 - [Vaesen](https://www.amazon.com/Vaesen-Nordic-Horror-Roleplaying-Hardback/dp/9189143922) (this is a non-affiliate link to Amazon), which inspired "class and race as story telling elements."